jalil49/Cosplay-Academy/README.md

 1. Make sure [BepInEx](https://github.com/BepInEx/BepInEx) is installed and your game is updated.
 2. Download the latest release from [here](https://github.com/jalil49/Cosplay-Academy).
 3. Extract the plugin into your game directory.
 The dll file(s) should end up inside the folder `BepInEx\plugins`.
-4. Running the game's story mode and starting the day will create all the required folders
+4. Starting the game will generate the folders: [Wiki](https://github.com/jalil49/Cosplay-Academy/wiki/Folder-Setup)
+5. Fill the folders related to Hstates with the coordinates you want and put coordiantes with similar themes in a folder in the Hstate respective Sets folder.

 ## Notes